TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsGeometric.md

 The parallelepiped spanned by the three vectors does not change under any permutation, and the orientation remains the same under a cyclic permutation.

-Swapping two vectors also leaves the parallelepiped invariant, but the orientation changes.
+Swapping two vectors also leaves the parallelepiped invariant, but it changes the orientation.

 ::::::